Business Immigration

 Family reunification in Spain involves multiple steps and careful documentation.
 Jobbatical's immigration specialists guide employees through the entire process, from initial paperwork to final residency approval.
 We work directly with Spanish authorities to help:

-• Prepare and submit applications correctly the first time
+• Prepare and submit applications correctly the first time (including via the new online platform)

 • Schedule required appointments efficiently